molgenis/molgenis-emx2/docs/cat_researcher.md

 [MOLGENIS Armadillo](https://github.com/molgenis/molgenis-r-armadillo) allows you to analyse data uploaded in the Armadillo in a federated way.
 This means that you send the analysis to the Armadillo and results come back from the Armadillo to the researcher.

 Harmonized data uploaded by a cohort data manager into a local Armadillo/Opal instance to make it available for the researcher to run analysis.
-### Request permissions
-You need to request access by sending an email to the cohort data managers.
-You will need to specify which variables you want to use.
-Be specific about this.
-The cohort data manager can then grant you access to the data that you requested.

-After the correct authentication and authorization steps have been set up you will be able to analyse the cohort’s data via DataSHIELD.
 ### Use DataSHIELD
 > DataSHIELD is an infrastructure and series of R packages that enables the remote and non-disclosive analyses of sensitive research data.
 Users are note required to have prior knowledge of R ([datashield.org](https://www.datashield.org/)).